By Natasha Samuel, senior product marketing manager and Kriti Agarwal, senior product manager

 Don’t panic.
 Our data shows that approvers respond to their requests quickly: 70 percent of approval requests are actioned within one hour and 90 percent within 24 hours.*

 Moving to a new process from a low online booking environment, or a business with no automated approval is a challenge.
 Don’t underestimate the difficulty of changing your culture and behavior.
 It’s essential to keep everyone informed of the process, and their responsibilities, before you launch a new automated approval process.

 Travellers think of approval as something that the TMC enforces.
 Tell your travellers why there’s an approval process in place and explain what the expected outcomes should be.

 - Understand what can be done and the limitations of your travel platform

 Whether you’re launching approval for travel for the first time, changing TMC, or simply reviewing your business processes, work with your TMC to understand what can be supported.

-In an increasingly automated world, you may want to automate how your travelers’ profiles are managed within your travel management platform.
+In an increasingly automated world, you may want to automate how your travellers’ profiles are managed within your travel management platform.
 This can be done via a feed to your human resources system.
-If you intend to automate employee profiles with a HR feed, check that that your employee database can identify which approvers are linked to which travelers.
+If you intend to automate employee profiles with a HR feed, check that that your employee database can identify which approvers are linked to which travellers.

 - Keep it simple